Start Your New Year with a “No Spend” Challenge

 However, turning over a new leaf (or at least hitting the reset button) in January is an age-old concept.
-So as you turn to other experts to help you clean up December’s less-than-desirable eating, sleeping, binge-watching, and over-socializing habits, we’d like to support your efforts to step into 2019 on the right financial foot.
+So as you turn to other experts to help you clean up December’s less-than-desirable eating, sleeping, binge-watching, and over-socializing habits, we’d like to support your efforts to step into the new year on the right financial foot.

 Starting TODAY, we’re inviting you to join us in a “No Spend January Challenge” — an NSJC, if you will.
 And if you’ve never heard of one, we’re here to guide the way!

 Our ‘NSJC’ means trying, for the entire month of January, to curb all spending beyond your usual monthly living expenses and is a great way to get a giant head start on your financial goals for the year.
 Noticing where money leaks out of your bank account will help you cut back on future unnecessary expenses, save a bit more money, pay down some bills, and take a bite out of your holiday-related debt leaving you with a fresh slate for the rest of the year.

 We’re not saying it’s going to be easy — it’s called a challenge for a reason.
 But a new year is all about trying new things, planting new seeds, starting new habits and expanding awareness.
 If you’re game, here are some guidelines to get on track: